 Not all motorcycles are equally dangerous.
 Depending on the environment and road conditions, some are safer than others.

 So-called “trail” bikes for riding on dirt roads or uneven surfaces are more likely to crash on highways than motorcycles which are meant for highway use.
-The latter have more powerful braking systems, as well as tires which are better able to grip the pavement.
+The latter have more powerful braking systems, as well as tires that are better able to grip the pavement.
 As for other dangerous kinds of motorcycles, these can include garage-built racers and high-speed street bikes.
 Motorcycle Accident Lawsuits

 If a member of your family was injured or killed in a motorcycle accident which wasn’t his or her fault, your family has a legal right to seek fair and fitting financial compensation for your many losses, including medical costs, pain, suffering, lost present and future wages and in some cases funeral costs.